yuanwai10-create/minter/README.md

 ## How to use

 Instructions:
 Make sure you have a TON wallet with at least 0.25 TON balance.
-Supported wallets include TonHub and Chrome Extension.

 Use your web browser to open the site of the deploy form: https://minter.ton.org

+To use the Testnet version open this link: https://minter.ton.org?testnet=true

 > Safety Notice: The form is based on this repo and served from GitHub Pages

 Click the "Connect Wallet" button to connect your wallet.

-Fill in the information about your Jetton in the form - choose a name, ticker and image URI.
+Fill in the information about your Jetton in the form - choose a name, ticker and image URL.

 Deploy and approve the deploy transaction in your wallet.